 The NVMe advantage

-The greatest amount of action and excitement today comes from extending the NVMe protocol over fabric.
+Much of the storage industry's activity and excitement today comes from extending the NVMe protocol over fabric.

 The NVMe protocol is the fastest way to connect a flash storage device to a computer's motherboard, communicating via the PCIe bus.
 It greatly outperforms an SSD connected via SATA.
-Imagine if you could extend that speedy NVMe connection across the fabric that knits together a SAN system.
+NVMe over Fabrics extends that speedy NVMe connection across the fabric that knits together a SAN system.